 This vision refers to two distinct but complimentary dimensions; that of teaching students about religion and teaching students to be religious in a particular way.
 The College, through its Religious Education Program, promotes both these dimensions drawing upon the Catholic Christian tradition in ways that are mindful of ecumenical and multi-faith realities within our local context.

-Teaching students to be Religious in a particular way refers to the faith formation of students.
-Such faith development is nurtured through the Religious Life of the College which complements and intersects with the educational endeavours of the Religion classroom.
+Teaching students to be Religious in a particular way, ie the faith formation of students, is developed through the Religious Life of the College which complements and intersects with the educational endeavours of the Religion classroom.
 Such faith development is encouraged through a variety of opportunities including: